jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$\lim_{N\to\infty} \frac {\sum_{i=1}^{N} g(\phi_i)} {N} = E[g(\phi)]$$

+### Gibbs sampler

+Gibbs sampler is a special case of Markov Chain Monte Carlo sampling.

+If we are able to generate samples from several conditional distributions in order, using either the values generated earlier in this round, or if not available yet, from the previous round, the resulting sequence of samples converge to samples from the joint distribution.

 ## Predictive distributions

 The predictive distribution is the expected distribution of data.
 There is a prior predictive distribution and a posterior predictive distribution.